 Practice in the mathematical area of problem solving in preparation for the Putnam Examination.
 Material and problems chosen from prior Putnam Exams, Mathematics Olympiads and other sources, and from across mathematics, including basic strategies, combinatorics, geometry, induction, series, number theory, algebra, and calculus.
 Prerequisite: permission of the instructor.
-Offered every year.
 CN only.